invopop/frontend-challenge/README.md

 ### The solution should

 * Be written in Typescript (let us know if this is your first time!)
-* Be built using Svelte (or similar component based framework)
+* Be built using Svelte, React, Vue, or similar component based framework.
 * Focus on solving the business problem (less boilerplate!)
 * Have a clear structure.
 * Be easy to grow with new functionality.